flaxandteal/dewret/docs/overview.md

 ## Executive Summary

 **Dewret** (DEclarative Workflow REndering Tool) is a Python framework that bridges the gap between dynamic, code-based workflows and static, portable workflow specifications.
-It enables organizations to write complex computational workflows in familiar Python syntax while automatically generating standard workflow formats (CWL) for execution across diverse computing environments.
+It enables organizations to write complex computational workflows in familiar Python syntax while automatically generating standard workflow formats (such as CWL) for execution across diverse computing environments.

 ## The Problem